-The member of staff carrying out the assessment should put your family member's suicidal behaviour/suicidal thoughts or self-harm into context.
+The member of staff carrying out the assessment should put the person's suicidal behaviour/suicidal thoughts or self-harm into context.
 The assessment will generally focus on three areas:

-- 1. What psychiatric or medical conditions are present?
+1. What psychiatric or medical conditions are present?

 Are they being, or have they been, treated?

-Are the suicidal behaviour/suicidal thoughts or self-harm a result of a recent change or are they a long-standing condition? - 2.
-What did the person do to harm him or herself?
+Are the suicidal behaviour/suicidal thoughts or self-harm a result of a recent change or are they a long-standing condition?

+2. What did the person do to harm themself?

 Have there been previous suicide or self-harm attempts?

 Why did the person act now?

-What current stressors, including financial or relationship losses, may have contributed to this decision?
+What current stressors, including financial or relationship issues, may have contributed to this decision?